Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-18-python-basics.markdown

 Interestingly, the result of the first code is "**Hello2022**" without whitespace like Java's, but the second code automatically inserts whitespace between the two words, like "**Hello 2022**."

-There are three ways to output using the format function:
+There are three ways to print out using the format function:

 1)